The best office plants for happy workers

-Creates Cleaner Air to Breathe
+Creates Cleaner Air To Breathe

 Plants have the ability to improve the quality of air within an office space – CO2 can be reduced by 50% while reducing the dust, mould and other bacteria that may be present around the room by 20%.
-Not only will you work better in a green office but you will also breathe less toxins in the space you spend a lot of your time.
+Not only will you work better in a green office but you will also breathe fewer toxins in the space you spend a lot of your time.
 To effectively reap the benefits ensure there is 1 plant per 3 employees.

 If you thought that there wasn’t much else office plants could do for your concentration you’d be wrong – science proves that greenery can also reduce noise within an office by as much as 5 decimals.
 Less background noise means greater concentration and happier employees and employers.

 Sparks Greater Creativity

 Another study on office plants found that they can even spark creativity by 15% - and with creativity evoking an array of positive affects LINK office plants once again prove to be a wholly beneficial addition to the office.

 As well as being healthier you’ll look healthier too.
 Research has found that office plants can reduce dry skin by 20%.

 Aloe Vera plants are great for the brighter office.
 Position the plant near a window and enjoy the visual appeal, while if you want to you can use the gel from the inside of the leaves to moisturise dry hands.

 Spider Plants make a great office addition as they are perfect for high shelves.
 They thrive in partial sun or shade so are perfect all year round.
 Low-maintenance, spider plants can withstand watering infrequently, simply keep your spider plant in an appropriate sized pot or hanging basket and enjoy.